Welcome to the mountains!

 Finndalshorn (1256 m) is one of the most popular and easily accessible peaks in the area.
 Here you will often find deep powder snow and great forest skiing.
 The trip can be done quickly by taking the Tørrisheisen to the top in the ski center, before following a gentle climb for about half an hour to the top.
 Many also choose to start from the chain site at Fløkstrønde (about 1 km south of Tyinkrysset).
 This is a short and nice trip that is suitable for both daytime and evening.

-Skørsnøse (1453 m) is a classic in the Filefjell area and a natural choice for many.
-The hike is more demanding than Finndalshorn, and is best suited for those with some experience with route selection both up and down.
-You can start from several places – either Filefjellstuene, the ski center or Tyinkrysset – and walk straight from the door.
-Skørsnøse often offers good snow throughout the winter and well into May.
+Skørsnøse (1453 m) is a true classic in the Filefjell area and a natural choice for many ski tourers.
+The ascent is more demanding than Finndalshorn and best suited for those with some experience in route finding, both uphill and downhill.
+You can start from several places – either Filefjellstuene, the ski center, or Tyinkrysset – and head straight out the door.
+Skørsnøse often offers great snow conditions throughout the winter and well into May.

 For the truly adventurous, Jotunheimen is just a short drive away.
 From Tyin Filefjell, you have the gateway to the national park within easy reach.
 Here you can embark on day trips to iconic peaks such as Uranostinden (2157 m) .
 The hike is long and demanding, and transportation to the starting point at Tyinholmen is required.
 The safest and most rewarding experience is with a local guide who knows the area and conditions well.